Contact us

 Mekong river and home stay

 After a full day of travelling on the boat we stopped in a remote village, where we spend the night in one of the family homes – 4 people sharing a room.
-Local girls did a beautiful performance for us in the evening.
+Local girls did a beautiful dance performance for us in the evening.
+After that we danced and played traditional games with the people from the community.

 The most breathtaking moment was watching the sun rising over the village and the river.